This topic provides a high-level overview of Wayfinder's architecture.

 MySQL or Postgres database

-The database stores information about users and teams, security events, and audit and cost information.
+The database stores information about users and workspaces, security events, and audit and cost information.

 The following diagram shows the high-level Wayfinder stack.